ThemeFuse/Unyson-Documentation/extension/builder/index.rst

             }

             /**
-             * The boxes that appear on top and can be dragged down or clicked to create items
+             * The boxes that appear on top of the builder and can be dragged down or clicked to create items
              * @return array
              */
             public function get_thumbnails()